M-Igashi/mp3rgain/docs/security.md

 - **Chocolatey mp3gain 1.5.2**: Ships the pre-1.6.x version that still bundles mpglibDBL.
 All 19 CVEs apply.
 - **SourceForge Windows binary**: The "stable" download (v1.2.5) dates from ~2004 and is vulnerable to every known CVE.
-- **Homebrew mp3gain 1.6.2**: Links to system libmpg123 (mitigating mpglibDBL CVEs), but does **not** apply Debian's APE tag security patches.
-CVE-2023-49356 and CVE-2019-18359 remain unpatched.
+- **Homebrew mp3gain 1.6.2**: Links to system libmpg123 (mitigating mpglibDBL CVEs), but does **not** apply APE tag security patches.
+These are fixed in upstream master but no new release exists for Homebrew to pick up.

 ## Why mp3rgain Is Safe